Azure-Samples/function-app-arm-templates/function-app-deployment-slot/README.md

+---
+description: This template provisions a function app on a Premium plan with production slot and an aditional deployment slot.
+page_type: sample
+products:
+- azure
+- azure-resource-manager
+urlFragment: function-app-deployment-slot
+languages:
+- json
+---
 # Azure Function App with a Deployment Slot

 This sample Azure Resource Manager template deploys an Azure Function App with production slot and an aditional <a href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-deployment-slots">deployment slot</a>.